rust-lang/book/2018-edition/src/ch11-01-writing-tests.md

 }
 ```

-Here, we've changed the `it_works` function to return a result.
+Here, we’ve changed the `it_works` function to return a result.
 And in the body,
 rather than `assert_eq!`, we return `Ok(())` for the success case, and an `Err`
 with a `String` inside for the failure case.
 As before, this test will fail or
 succeed, but instead of being based on panics, it will use the `Result<T, E>` to
 make that determination.
-Because of this, you can't use `#[should_panic]` with one
+Because of this, you can’t use `#[should_panic]` with one
 of these functions; you should have it be returning an `Err` instead!

 Now that you know several ways to write tests, let’s look at what is happening